bkil/gemiweb0/doc/js-choices.md

 * Implementation complexity: low
 * Workaround: interpreter

+### Strict equality === !===

+* Verdict: recommended
+* Reason: suggested by style guides, avoids wide classes of errors, easy to understand by beginners
+* Incidence: high to always
+* Implementation complexity: low
+* Workaround: error prone and too verbose, invoke abstract equality and `typeof` or `instanceof` in every expression it occurs

 ## To research

+### Abstract equality == !==

+* Verdict: not mandatory, avoid in user code if possible
+* Reason: may lead to bugs, difficult to keep in mind all corner cases for beginners, may only be needed for compatibility with JavaScript 1.0
+* Incidence: low
+* Implementation complexity: low
+* Workaround: usually unwanted, but may simulate by first converting a value to canonical form according to the standard and compare with a sequence of strict equality checks

 ### Floating point numbers

 * Verdict: Desirable, but unsupported
 * Restriction: only integers supported and the special value of `NaN`
-* Reason: too complex to implement and potentially increases memory use and more difficult to optimize.
-NaN is desirable to detect error conditions of standard functions.
+* Reason: too complex to implement and potentially increases memory use and more difficult to optimize. `NaN` is desirable to detect error conditions of standard functions.

 ### Unicode

 * Verdict: partially supported
-* Restrictions: String indexing may iterate on UTF8 instead of UCS-2
+* Restrictions: String indexing may iterate on UTF8 instead of UCS-2.
+May assume that the HTML and JS source are all encoded as UTF8.
 * Use case: must be able to process input in extant human languages in a way that should work in an equivalent way to extant web browsers.

 ### Operator precedence in expressions